Verbs (Northern dialect)

 Stems ending with -im

 ᑭᓂᐧᐋᐱᐦᑎᒻ kiniwaapihtim ‘s/he looks at it’ is a verb with an -im stem.
 This -im does not appear in all the forms, as some forms have a shortened stem, without the -im.
-For example When we say ᑭᓂᐧᐋᐱᐦᑎᒧᒡ kiniwaapihtimuch, we see the stem kiniwaapihtim and the suffix -uch.
-When we say ᒋᑭᓂᐧᐋᐱᐦᑖᓈᓂᐤ chikiniwaapihtaanaaniu, we see the shortened stem kiniwaapiht-, the prefix chi- and the suffix -aanaaniu.
+For example when we say ᑭᓂᐧᐋᐱᐦᑎᒧᒡ kiniwaapihtimuch, we see the stem kiniwaapihtim and the suffix -uch.
+When we say ᒋᑭᓂᐧᐋᐱᐦᑖᓈᓂᐤ chikiniwaapihtaanaaniu, we see the shortened stem kiniwaapiht, the prefix chi- and the suffix -aanaaniu.

 ᐧᐋᐱᐦᑎᒻ waapihtim (#01) ᐋᐦ ᐧᐋᐱᐦᑎᐦᒃ aah waapihtih-k (#11)

-ᐧᐋᐱᐦᑎᐦᑳ waapihtih-kaa or ᐙᐱᐦᑎ waapihtih-chaa (#12a)
+ᐧᐋᐱᐦᑎᐦᑳ waapihtih-kaa or ᐙᐱᐦᑎᐦᒑ waapihtih-chaa (#12a)

 ᐃᔮᐱᐦᑎᐦᒃᐦ wiyaapihtih-kh or ᐃᔮᐱᐦᑎᐦᒡᐦ wiyaapihtih-chh (#12b)